 - The front part of each tent forms a good-sized, fully screened vestibule, furnished with a day bed, a pair of canvas directors’ chairs and a card table.
 With the front screens open, guests can look out across the river.
 The main bedroom contains a large and comfortable double bed (with the option of twin beds), a chair and writing table with mirror, and a large storage trunk (which, however, does not lock).
 The spacious bathroom is furnished with a double washstand with artisanal toiletries, a clothes chest and hanger rail, and a curtained-off, wood-floored shower area.

 - The tent décor is stylishly understated, using muted greens, fawns and browns.
 The flooring is vinyl groundsheet, largely laid with soft rush matting.

-- Tents 1 and 2 are the family tents and slightly older in style than tents 3–9, and larger.
+- Tents 1 and 2 are the family tents and slightly older in style than tents 3–9.
 They are the closest to the main areas and sleep up to five (or six at a pinch).
 On request, any of the tents can be converted to a triple, with a maximum of three triples in at any one time.

-Because the camp is within the Maasai Mara National Reserve, game walks and night drives cannot be offered from Rekero, although both can be done at Rekero’s sister camp Naboisho Camp, in the Mara Naboisho Conservancy, adjoining the national reserve.
+Because the camp is within the Maasai Mara National Reserve, game walks and night drives cannot be offered from Rekero, although both can be done at Rekero’s sister camps Naboisho Camp and Encounter Mara Camp in the Mara Naboisho Conservancy, adjoining the national reserve.
 All-day game drives from Rekero can be offered in this conservancy (additional conservancy fees payable).
-Alternatively, some travellers who have four nights or more in the Mara region choose to split their time between Rekero and Naboisho.
+Alternatively, some travellers who have four nights or more in the Mara region choose to split their time between Rekero and Naboisho or Encounter Mara.